Sample map file entries for Stream Target destinations (push publishing)

 • When streaming multicast on a Linux computer that has multiple network interfaces, there may be issues under certain kernel versions where the multicast stream isn't available on both interfaces.
 For more information, see CentOS - Problems with Multicast.

-• See Use RTP to distribute live streams from Wowza Streaming Engine for instructions on how to send a live stream to an RTP destination using Stream Targets in Wowza Streaming Engine 4.2.
+• See Use RTP to distribute live streams from Wowza Streaming Engine for instructions on how to send a live stream to an RTP destination using stream targets in Wowza Streaming Engine 4.2.

 Shoutcast 1 Server